Linuxfabrik/monitoring-plugins/check-plugins/procs/README.md

 * The `--top` table aggregates processes by name and shows the top N by cumulative CPU time
 * CPU usage (`--warning-cpu-percent`/`--critical-cpu-percent`) requires a local SQLite database for delta calculation between runs.
 A value of 100% equals one fully utilized CPU core.
 On multi-core systems, values above 100% are possible.
 * Supports extended reporting via `--lengthy`, which adds all platform-specific `memory_info()` fields to the `--top` table
+* The fork rate comes from the kernel's own counter of processes created since boot, kept in the same local SQLite database and turned into a per-second rate against the previous run

 ## Fact Sheet